PrismLang/website/content/learn/index.md

 ## Loops

+No programming language would be complete without a proper some form of
+<abbr title="And that's why HTML is not a programming language.">iteration</abbr>
-Looping in Prism can be done using the `until` expression.
+(repeated execution of a block of statements) or loops.
+Prism can iterate through the `until` statement.
 If you're familiar with other languages, it's similar to the `while` loop.

 If an expression wrapped in parentheses next to a `until` keyword evaluates to `true`, then code within that branch (i.e. the immediately-following code that